 When comparing Producteev vs Facilethings, the Slant community recommends Facilethings for most people.
-In the question“What is the best cross-platform to-do list app?”
-Facilethings is ranked 34th while Producteev is ranked 39th.
+In the question“What are the best cross-platform to do list apps?”
+Facilethings is ranked 24th while Producteev is ranked 39th.

 Ranked in these QuestionsQuestion Ranking

 Pro Separate networks and projects